Herbie Hancock (born April 12, 1940) is an American jazz keyboardist who has been musically active since the late 1950s.

 Artist/Album Pages:

-Changó were an American Latin-rock/funk band from Brooklyn that released a self-titled album on AB...
+Cactus were an American hard-rock/blues band from NYC that released four albums on Atco between 1...